Zero-OS/0-Core/docs/booting/virtualbox.md

 <a id="start-vm"></a>
 ## Start the VM

-When starting the virtual machine you will be asked to select the boot disk.
-Select the ISO boot disk you got from the [Zero-OS Bootstrap Service](https://bootstrap.gig.tech/) or the one you created yourself:
+When starting the virtual machine you will be asked to select the ISO boot disk.

+Here you have two options:
+- Create one yourself, as documented in [Create a Bootable Zero-OS ISO File](iso.md)
+- Or get one from the [Zero-OS Bootstrap Service](https://bootstrap.gig.tech/)

 ![select iso](images/select_iso.png)

 <a id="ping-core0"></a>
 ## Ping the Zero-OS